SciProgCentre/kmath/kmath-noa/README.md

 ## Installation from source

-Currently, we support only
-the [GNU](https://gcc.gnu.org/) toolchain for the native artifacts.
+Currently, we support only the linux platform for the native artifacts.
 For `GPU` kernels, we require a compatible [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) installation.
 If you are on Windows, we recommend setting up